All planning checklists

 Research accommodation options

-Look for large houses, boutique hotels, or serviced apartments that can comfortably host your group.
+Shortlist large houses, boutique hotels or serviced apartments that fit your headcount comfortably.

 Easy·High impact